 - The Danish Gambling Authority’s helpline about responsible gambling, and

 - The option to self-exclude with the register of self-excluded players (ROFUS).
+(Does not apply to land-based betting and gaming machines in gambling arcades, restaurants and bars.)

 The licence holder must also use the Danish Gambling Authority’s label when marketing gambling products.